xinwenfu/VChat_DEP/README.md

          * ```vchat.c```: The source file is "vchat.c"
          * ```-Wl,-nxcompat```: This enables the DEP Protections
          * ```-o vchat.exe```: The output file will be the executable "vchat.exe"
-         * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essefunc.dll"
+         * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll"
    2. Use a tool such as [editbin.exe](https://learn.microsoft.com/en-us/cpp/build/reference/editbin-reference?view=msvc-170), you will need to install [Additional MSVC Build Tools](https://learn.microsoft.com/en-us/cpp/build/reference/c-cpp-build-tools?view=msvc-170) in order to use this program.

       1. [Install](https://visualstudio.microsoft.com/downloads) for the appropriate build tools